 It’s still possible that you’re asking yourself, “Can my French Bulldog eat asparagus?”
 French Bulldogs are technically capable of eating asparagus.
 Your Frenchies’ health can be benefited from this product because it is packed with vitamins and is not toxic.

-You should remember, however, that just because a French Bulldog is able to eat asparagus, it doesn’t mean they should.
+However, you should remember that just because a French Bulldog can eat asparagus, it doesn’t mean they should.
 All the nutrients your Frenchie needs can be found in their regular dog food, so they shouldn’t need asparagus at all.